Alexis Sanchez: Arsenal forward joins Man Utd in swap with Henrikh Mkhitaryan

 The Armenia international moved to Old Trafford from Borussia Dortmund for £26.3m in July 2016.

-He has made only 10 Premier League starts this season, and it is understood there was a breakdown in trust between him and Mourinho.
+He has made only 10 Premier League starts this season, and it is understood there was a breakdown in trust between him and United manager Jose Mourinho, which was reported by the BBC.

 'Glory, Glory Man Utd' - how did it come to this?